-9:38 The translations generally say "someone" or "a man" was trying to cast out demons.
+τινα ("someone", 9:38) The translations generally say "someone" or "a man" was trying to cast out demons.
 However, the Greek is a bit more vague.
 It simply is "tina" which can mean, someone, something, any, certain, a -- generally an indefinite marker.
-In otherwords, the disciples have dehumanized their opponents!
+In other words, the disciples have dehumanized their opponents!
+The disciples did not stop to get the person's name or know his story!

-9:38 The tense of the verb "to stop/hinder" "kooly-oo" is imperfect; "we continued to stop" or "we kept preventing."
-(The verb follow is also in the perfect tense).
-[Greek grammar: One thing worth noting is that the participle for cast out is in the present tense.
+[[Greek grammar: One thing worth noting is that the participle for cast out is in the present tense.
 In translation though, its tense is governed by the finite verb, in this case "we saw" which is in the aorist.
-So the action of the casting out is present relative to the action of seeing.]
+So the action of the casting out is present relative to the action of seeing.]]

-9:39 Another lesson on Greek imperatives; the "meh" + present imperative construction suggests that the person was doing this action already (as in "do not be afraid" implies that the person was already afraid].
+μη κωλυετε ("no longer hinder", 9:39) Another lesson on Greek imperatives; the "μη" + present imperative construction suggests that the person was doing this action already (as in "do not be afraid" implies that the person was already afraid].
 To translate then, "No longer hinder..."

 9:39 Here we have a little play on words.
 The word for "deed of power/wonder" is "dynamis."
 The word for "able" is "dynamai" -- same root.
 If you do power in Jesus name, you do not have the power to speak evily of him.